Apollo's Templates

 What age is each size for?

-Rough guide: 4x4 suits about ages 4–7 (numbers 1–4, four little 2x2 boxes), and 6x6 suits about ages 6–10 (numbers 1–6, 3-wide by 2-tall boxes).
-Every child is different — start one size down if you are unsure; success builds momentum.
+Rough guide: 4x4 suits about ages 4–7 (numbers 1–4, four little 2x2 boxes), 6x6 suits about ages 6–10 (numbers 1–6), and the full 9x9 is the standard grade-school-and-up puzzle — pick it for ages 11 and up.
+Every child is different; start one size down if unsure, since success builds momentum.
+There are also pages tuned to a specific age below.

 Can my child solve these without help?